cypnk/Anime-List/README.md

 SKET Dance
 Slam Dunk
 Space☆Dandy
+Somari to Mori no Kamisama (Somali and the Forest Spirit)
 Sora yori mo Tooi Basho (A Place Further Than the Universe)
 Soredemo Sekai wa Utsukushii (The World is Still Beautiful)
 Stella no Mahou